Housing Benefit Payment Information

 - unlikely to pay their rent and have got into arrears before

-The council's Vulnerability Policy and Procedure tells you how we make a decision to pay the landlord where someone is vulnerable.
-You will need to complete a Local Housing Allowance direct payments form [PDF 139KB], and give us supporting evidence about your needs so we can decide whether to pay the landlord.
+The council's vulnerability policy and procedure tells you how we make a decision to pay the landlord where someone is vulnerable.
+You will need to complete a local housing allowance direct payments form (PDF 139KB), and give us supporting evidence about your needs so we can decide whether to pay the landlord.

 There are many reasons why someone cannot manage their money and paying the landlord may only be a short term arrangement.
 There are a number of local advice agencies who may be able to offer support.

 Checking of tenant claims

 You can tell us about a change of circumstances by phoning, writing or emailing us at email@example.com.
-If you are a landlord and need to speak to the Benefits Service, please use the Benefits landlord Information line on: 01273 296647.
+If you are a landlord and need to speak to the benefits service, please use the benefits landlord information line on 01273 296647.